 At Dignity Health, our expert gynecologists provide a wide range of gynecologic services.
-If you would like to schedule an appointment to evaluate an ovarian cyst in the Sacramento region, Find a Doctor at Dignity Health.
+If you would like to schedule an appointment to evaluate an ovarian cyst, find a doctor a near you.

 The main cause of ovarian cysts is ovulation, during which an ovary releases an egg.
 An egg develops in a cyst-like structure called a follicle.
 During ovulation, the follicle opens and releases the egg.
 Sometimes, the follicle does not release the egg but continues to grow.
 This is called a functional cyst.
 Another type of functional cyst is a corpus luteum cyst.
 This type of cyst occurs when the follicle continues to grow after releasing the egg.
 Functional cysts are harmless, but can cause pain.

 You may develop ovarian cysts if you have polycystic ovary syndrome (PCOS) or endometriosis.
 Using fertility drugs can also make you more likely to develop an ovarian cyst.